Cancer and the risk of blood clots

 Warfarin is a tablet.
 Doctors most often prescribe it to people after a heart attack or stroke.
 It takes several days to completely work so you may have heparin as well at first.
 You may stay on warfarin for a few weeks or months.
 You need to have weekly blood tests while you are on this drug to check that your blood is not getting too thin.

-The National Institute of Health and Clinical Excellence (NICE) have produced guidance about reducing the risk of DVT for patients in hospital.
+The National Institute of Health and Care Excellence (NICE) have produced guidance about reducing the risk of DVT for patients in hospital.
 Before an operation your doctor will assess your risk of developing blood clots.
 They may advise you to stop taking particular medicines for a week or so before your surgery.

 You will have plenty of fluids so that you don't become dehydrated after your operation.
 Your nurses and physiotherapists will get you out of bed and moving around as soon as possible.